MikaBerglund/Blazor-Bootstrap-Demo/README.md

 Blazor Bootstrap Demo
 =======================

-A sample Blazor application that demonstrates how to use [Blazor Bootstrap](https://github.com/MikaBerglund/Blazor-Bootstrap).
+A sample Blazor website that demonstrates how to use [Blazor Bootstrap](https://github.com/MikaBerglund/Blazor-Bootstrap).